 Below is an illustration of the typical noise problem through a typical wall.
-He’s making noise on his side of this wall, and you hear it.
+They are making noise on their side of this wall, and you hear it.

-The blue waves, indicate airborne transmission.
-His drywall is vibrating back and forth which produces a sound wave in the air cavity.
-This in turn vibrates your drywall and recreates the sound on your side.
+The blue waves indicate airborne transmission.
+Their drywall is vibrating back and forth which produces a sound wave in the air cavity.
+This, in turn, vibrates your drywall and recreates the sound on your side.
 The drywall becomes a giant diaphragm and acts exactly like your stereo speaker moving back and forth re-creating recorded sound from your favorite CD.

 The first element is decoupling.
 Keep in mind that sound is nothing more than a vibration.
 The vibration will travel (conduct) easily if there is a nice solid direct pathway to follow, like the string between two orange juice cans.
 If we cut the string, however, we “decouple” the pathway, and the sound vibration stops (no conduction).